nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 ![](../../images/GWAS_General_AWS_Connected.png)

 !!!
 Note
     My terminal window is black, but yours may not be!
-Users can [customize their terminal](https://www.maketecheasier.com/customize-mac-terminal/) by right clicking on the terminal window and selecting inspector.
+Users can [customize their terminal](https://www.maketecheasier.com/customize-mac-terminal/) by right clicking on the terminal window and selecting "Inspector".
 I've chosen the "Pro" theme.

 * You have now successfully logged in as user "ubuntu" to the machine "ec2-18-216-20-166.us-east-2.compute.amazonaws.com" using the "amazon.pem" authentication key.